Assaults on Emergency Workers (Offences) Act 2018

 Determining whether the offence at section 1 of the 2018 Act is suitable for sentence in the magistrates’ court requires an assessment of the seriousness of the offence.
 That is determined by considering the harm caused, the offender’s culpability and any aggravating features of the case.

 Prosecutors must ensure that they continue to give consideration to the appropriateness of charging existing indictable offences where the complainant is an emergency worker, including Assault Occasioning Actual Bodily Harm and Grievous Bodily Harm.
-Other offences that continue to co-exist include:

 In a case where the prosecutor identifies that either element of the 2018 provisions, namely “emergency worker” and “acting in the exercise of functions as such a worker”, are likely to be in issue or are identified as being in issue, prosecutors should determine whether or not there is sufficient evidence for the 2018 offence.
 If they conclude that there is sufficient evidence but that the court, given the likely trial issues, should have before it an alternative charge, the alternative charges of common assault or battery should be considered.